jacobfisher18/survival_rpg/README.md

 # survival_rpg
-PIC10C Final Project, a C++ rpg game about surviving in nature
+*PIC10C Final Project, a C++ rpg game about surviving in nature*

 ### PIC10C Topics Implemented in This Program
+---

 ##### Version Control
 I used git and github for this project, continuously committing my changes.
 At one point I created a branch to try out a feature, and then merged the branch into master.